Published 05 Dec 2021

 Key points on our plans and actions will be updated and communicated on our webpage, following guidance from above authorities.
 More information about the Government’s overall action plan to manage COVID-19 in the UK can be found in this link.

 Key Points and Health Actions for All Students, Colleagues and Visitors of DAL:

-Our Academy is moving to online teaching and assessment from Monday 23 March 2020.
+Our Academy is moving to online teaching and assessment from Monday 23 March 2020 for Higher Education Provision.
 This decision has been taken to allow students to continue their studies remotely.
 Please click Online Learning Arrangements to find out more.

 You can reduce the risk of passing and receiving infections by practising good personal hygiene to protect against infection: